 - It may be necessary to share personal information in order to protect the integrity, rights and/or assets of PGR, its customers, employees or other third party; through Police reports, CCTV footage, vehicle dash camera footage, vehicle tracker information and accident reporting to our insurers.

-In the event that your information is shared with 3rd parties, PGR endeavors to do so in a secure manner.
+In the event that your information is shared with 3rd parties, PGR endeavours to do so in a secure manner.

 PGR currently employs the use of CCTV cameras and security systems at all of its sites.
 This is predominantly used to deter and/or resolve cases of theft, however, we can also use the information if there is an accident on site, to check loading, confirm that products are being stored correctly and ensure our Health and Safety standards are met.